numalariamodeling/FE-2023-examples/README.md

 <details><summary><span><em>Serialization</em></span></summary>
 <p>

-This exercise demonstrates the concept of serializing populations in simulations.
-Serialization allows us to run simulations, save them at a certain point in time, and simulate another campaign/scenario starting from the point we saved.
-We can run multiple simulations on the same population in series.

-We often use this process to save long initial simulations called burnins, during which population immunity is established.
-We don't want to wait for this to run everytime, so we serialize the population at the end of the burnin and then run shorter simulations, typically with additional interventions (also called "pickup" simulations).

-The exercise has three parts.
+This serialization exercise has three parts.
 In part 1 you will run and save a burnin simulation.
 In part 2 you will "pickup" this simulation and add antimalarial interventions.
 In part 3 you will repeat parts 1 & 2 using a longer burnin duration, and compare the results.

 1. Burning in
     - Description: Typically, we create 50-year burnin simulations to initialize transmission and immunity in our population of interest prior to trying to answer our research questions.
 For this example, we will start by only running the burnin for 10 years with 500 people to make sure everything is running correctly.
 For now we will also want to run 3 replicates.
 Be sure to use your calibrated `x_Temporary_Larval_Habitat` from the previous example.